PedroMiotto/PedroMiotto/README.md

 ---

 ### About Me

-I'm a student passionate about technology and programming.
 Currently, I'm focused on learning how to build web applications and improve my problem-solving skills.
 I'm constantly practicing and working on small projects to evolve and gain real-world experience.

 ---